 Dads—wasn’t it easy to parent your little girl?
-Now that she’s a teenager, are you frustrated, occasionally frightened, and confused about your new role in her life?
+But now that she’s a teenager, are you frustrated, occasionally frightened, and confused about your new role in her life?
 What does the father daughter relationships look like when they’re teenagers?
 That was certainly my reaction as my two daughters entered their teens, and it prompted a research project that led to my book, In Search of Fatherhood.

 Many dads check out when their girls hit adolescence.
 Don’t.
 The father-daughter relationship is essential.
 Girls need strong, loving, connected dads to guide them through the whitewater of adolescence.